10 small business trends you need to know about to make the most of 2021.

 “Going into 2021, businesses should be focusing even more intensely on legal protections for themselves,” Kunbi added.
 “As a starting point, I recommend that all business owners hire an attorney (or use an attorney-drafted template) for any contracts they have with clients, employees, freelancers, and service providers.
 Frankly, a solid contract protects both sides of an agreement by clearly outlining both parties’ responsibilities and what happens when things go sideways—and I think we can all agree that 2020 went sideways!
 One of my hopes for 2021 is that businesses don’t just look for the shortest and cutest contract so as not to upset or scare off their clients.
 Instead, we should normalize having well-constructed and thorough contracts that are drafted to protect you when s#!t hits the fan.”

-Thanks to the increased accessibility of lawyer-approved contract templates through tools like HoneyBook, entrepreneurs big and small are now including contracts in their standard operating procedures more consistently.
+Thanks to the increased accessibility of lawyer-approved online contract templates through tools like HoneyBook, entrepreneurs big and small are now including contracts in their standard operating procedures more consistently.
 Digital contracts, which can be sent off and signed with a click, will be as commonplace as securing a retainer before starting project work.

-We saw a 105% increase of contracts sent via HoneyBook from 2019 to 2020 as more HoneyBook members began implementing protections in their business.
+We saw a 105% increase of online contracts sent via HoneyBook from 2019 to 2020 as more HoneyBook members began implementing protections in their business.

 3. Small business owners will continue consolidating how they manage their businesses, switching from multiple systems to all-in-one tools.